git-shassan/filegator/README.md

 ## Logging in and backing up:
 To loginto the system, simply point your browser to the server's IP/url and port 8888.

-Once you create your own users (and delete existing users provided in the sample file), you can bacup your user database for any future use by using:
+Once you create your own users (and delete existing users provided in the sample file), you can extract the changes by using:
 ```
 docker cp filegator:/var/www/filegator/private/users.json ./users.json
 docker cp filegator:/var/www/filegator/configuration.php ./configuration.php
 ```
+This data can be used to rebuild the container image, or launch a new instance.